An Evoking from the Stars - XTales (Aliens, Love, 10-20 mins., Creepypasta)

 "I'm sorry.
 I don't.
 I don't think we've ever met before."

+"What?"
 I couldn't think.
 All these years, all the pain and suffering, all the wait and for what?
 I couldn't understand why she didn't remember me.
 There was something fishy about the whole situation.
 And then, I remembered who could've been behind this.
 "Where's your father?"
 I asked.

 "Oh, come on in.
-Father never had a visitor before.
+Father has never had a visitor before.
 How do you two know each other?"

 I walked into the hut.
 It looked nothing like one would imagine seeing it from the outside.
 "Oh, we are old friends," I answered.
 "We haven't met for quite some time."
 I settled on a wooden chair.
 It was more comfortable than it looked.
+The hut was glowing with a light whose source I couldn't see.
+The walls looked like the insides of a tree.
+Then she came out of the kitchen, holding two cups on a tray.
+After putting the tray in front of me, she picked up one of the cups and gestured to me to do the same.

 "I'm sorry, but I—I really don't."